debtanu09/customrisc/README.md

 # customrisc
-This is the Verilog implementation of custom RISC ISA
+This is the Verilog implementation of multi-cycled non pipelined custom RISC ISA